metrodao/honey-template/README.md

 ## Rinkeby deployment using previously deployed template

-To deploy a Karma DAO to Rinkeby:
+To deploy a Honey Pot DAO to Rinkeby:

 1) Install dependencies:
 ```